benoitc/gaffer/docs/gaffer.rst

 ======

-The **gaffer** command line tool is an interface to the :doc:`gaffer HTTP api <http>` and inclusde support for loading/unloadin apps, scaling them up and down, ... .
+The **gaffer** command line tool is an interface to the :doc:`gaffer HTTP api <http>` and include support for loading/unloading apps, scaling them up and down, ... .

 It can also be used as a manager for Procfile-based applications similar to